arpcard/rgi/README.rst

 Run RGI from Docker
 -------------------

-- First you you must either pull the Docker container from dockerhub (latest CARD version automatically installed)
+First you you must either pull the Docker container from dockerhub (latest CARD version automatically installed):

   .. code-block:: sh

         docker pull finlaymaguire/rgi

-- Or Alternatively, build it locally from the Dockerfile (latest CARD version automatically installed)
+Or alternatively, build it locally from the Dockerfile (latest CARD version automatically installed):

   .. code-block:: sh

         git clone https://github.com/arpcard/rgi
         docker build -t arpcard/rgi rgi

-- Then you can either run interactively (mounting a local directory called `rgi_data` in your current directory to `/data/` within the container
+Then you can either run interactively (mounting a local directory called `rgi_data` in your current directory to `/data/` within the container:

   .. code-block:: sh

         docker run -i -v $PWD/rgi_data:/data -t arpcard/rgi bash

-- Or you can directly run the container as an executable with `$RGI_ARGS` being any of the commands described above.
-Remember paths to input and outputs files are relative to the container (i.e. `/data/` if mounted as above).
+Or you can directly run the container as an executable with `$RGI_ARGS` being any of the commands described above.
+Remember paths to input and outputs files are relative to the container (i.e. `/data/` if mounted as above):

   .. code-block:: sh